The double and triple bubble problem for stationary varifolds: the convex case: Introduction

 A capillary hypersurface $S$ in a container $C$ is a constant mean curvature hypersurface whose boundary touches the boundary $\partial C$ forming a constant angle $\gamma$.
 Due to their importance in geometry and physics, these objects have a long history, see the introduction to \cite{FINB}, and have been considered under various assumptions on $S$, $C$ and $\gamma$.
 Various questions can be formulated about these objects, but in our case the most interesting one is whether, for specific $C$ and $\gamma$, $S$ can be characterized.
 In most instances, the actual question is whether $S$ has to be a piece of a sphere.
 In our case, $S$ is the boundary of a convex set, $C$ is either a half-space, or a strip or a wedge, i.e. a convex sector bounded by two hyperplanes meeting at a line, and $\gamma$ will always be equal to 120 degrees.
 The case in which $C$ is a half-space or a strip can be handled by the Alexandrov moving plane method, which requires the regularity of $S$ up to the boundary.
 At present, other methods are available to study in much more detail at least the case in which $C$ is a half-space, see for instance the recent papers \cite{WWX1,DELWE}.
 The case in which $C$ is a wedge gives rise to many more complications, and it is the reason why we need to restrict ourselves to $\R^3$ in the case $k = 3$.
 In particular, restricting to surfaces of dimension two allows the use of powerful tools from conformal geometry.
 Let $\pi_1,\pi_2$ be the two half-hyperplanes defining $\partial C$ and meeting at a line $L$.
 We assume $S$ intersects both $\pi_1$ and $\pi_2$ in sets of dimension two.
 If the surface $S$ does not touch $L$, then we can employ the spherical reflection method developed in \cite{MCC,PRT} to infer that $S$ is part of a sphere.
 If $S$ touches $L$ in a segment, then we need to adapt \cite{CFR}, which in turn is based on a careful study of the so-called Hopf differential of $S$.
-The case in which $S$ touches $L$ in a single point is by far the most complicated, see Section \ref{s:captem}.
-In fact, we are not able to show a priori that a convex capillary surface with those properties is necessarily part of a sphere, but we will be able to infer enough information on the single surface $S$ that we can completely characterize the $3$-bubble to which it belongs.
-One of the difficulties in this case is that $S$ may not be smooth up to the intersection point with $L$, and hence we cannot employ the very recent work \cite{JWXZ} to conclude that $S$ is part of a sphere.
-Once we have deduced enough information on the single surfaces forming the $3$-bubble, we can then study the cluster as a whole and, with further arguments, conclude whether it is a stationary cluster or not. \\ \\ We conclude the introduction by outlining the structure of the paper.
+In the case $S$ touches $L$ in a single point, we originally could not show a priori that a convex capillary surface with those properties is necessarily part of a sphere, but we were able to infer enough information on the single surface $S$ to completely characterize the $3$-bubble to which it belongs.
+However, after the completion of this paper, we learnt from the anonymous referee (to whom we are grateful) that we could study this case by means of the Heintze-Karcher inequality of the very recent work \cite{JWXZ} to conclude that $S$ is part of a sphere. \\ \\ We conclude the introduction by outlining the structure of the paper.
 In Section \ref{s:not} we give the notation used throughout the paper.
 In Section \ref{s:pre} we prove important consequences of the convexity assumption on the bubbles and of the stationarity of the clusters.
 In Section \ref{main_double}-\ref{sec_3} we prove the main theorem respectively for $k=2$ and $k=3$.
 To conclude, in Appendix \ref{app:stat} we recall the computation of the first variation for the $k$-bubble problem.